merely-useful/py-rse/chapters/chapter-abstracts.md

 and `$<` (first prerequisite).
 Makefiles can also use wildcard matching of file names and functions such as `$(patsubst ...)` for increased flexibility.
-As always, it is important to document our code and in Make we use specially-formatted comments to create self-documenting Makefiles.
+As always it is important to document the code and Make uses specially-formatted comments to create self-documenting Makefiles.

 ## 10. Configuring Programs